An ordinary freshman year won't do.

 There is a $25 nonrefundable application fee.
 Students who meet low-income guidelines may submit an Undergraduate Application Fee Waiver Request Form and send it electronically to firstname.lastname@example.org.

-All applicants are required to submit official high school transcripts to Governors State University.
+All applicants are required to submit high school transcripts to Governors State University.
+We are accepting an unofficial high school transcript for admission, however, we must receive your official high school transcript with graduation date by 7/15/2021.
 Students with college credits are also required to submit official transcripts from all colleges previously attended.